Columbia College - San Diego logo

 1851

-Christian Female College received its charter from the Missouri Legislature, becoming the first women's college west of the Mississippi to be chartered by a state legislature.
+Christian Female College received its charter, becoming the first women's college west of the Mississippi River chartered by a state legislature.

 1852

-The college purchased Dr. James Bennett's estate, formally dedicating it as the Christian College campus.
+The college purchased the estate of Dr. James Bennett and formally dedicated the buildings and grounds as the Christian College campus.

 1856